seantrott/dev_tom/README.md

 # dev_tom
 Charting the developmental trajectory of FB/ToM capacities throughout pre-training.

-All packages required for running scripts is located in the `requirements.txt` file:
+All packages required for running scripts are located in the `requirements.txt` file:

 ``
 conda create -n dev_tom_env python=3.10